 - Carotid artery duplex scan.
 This test is done to assess the blood flow of the carotid arteries.
 A probe called a transducer sends out ultrasonic sound waves.
 When the transducer (like a microphone) is placed on the carotid arteries at certain locations and angles, the ultrasonic sound waves move through the skin and other body tissues to the blood vessels, where the waves echo off of the blood cells.
 The transducer sends the waves to an amplifier, so the doctor can hear the sound waves.
 Absence of or faintness of these sounds may mean blood flow is blocked.

 - MRI scan.
-This procedure uses a combination of large magnets, radiofrequency, and a computer to make detailed images of organs and structures in the body.
+This procedure uses a combination of large magnets, radiofrequency energy, and a computer to make detailed images of organs and structures in the body.
 For this test, you lie inside a big tube while magnets pass around your body.
 It’s very loud.

 - Magnetic resonance angiography (MRA).
-This procedure uses a combination of magnetic resonance technology (MRI) and intravenous (IV) contrast dye to make the blood vessels visible.
+This procedure uses magnetic resonance technology (MRI) and intravenous (IV) contrast dye to make the blood vessels visible.
 Contrast dye causes blood vessels to appear solid on the MRI image so the doctor can see them.

 - Angiography.
 This test is used to assess the how blocked the carotid arteries are by taking X-ray images while a contrast dye is injected.
 The contrast dye helps the doctor see the shape and flow of blood through the arteries as X-ray images are made.